blackberry/Samples-for-Java/Titlebar/README.md

 TitleBar: Preprocessor based class that extends from Banner or StandardTitleBar depending on SDK.

-WirelessStatus: Displays cellular signal strength, with or without network type (3G, EDGE, 1XEV, etc), or Wi-Fi®? signal strength.
+WirelessStatus: Displays cellular signal strength, with or without network type (3G, EDGE, 1XEV, etc), or Wi-Fi&reg;? signal strength.
 Can shrink or maintain size based on boolean provided at creation.
 Call setDisplaySetting() with one of the following constants to change it's appearance:
 DISPLAY_FULL - Both Descriptor and signal strength DISPLAY_SIGNAL - Signal strength image only
 DISPLAY_DESCRIPTOR - Descriptor only (1X, 1XEV, EDGE, 3G, NEXT, etc)